pmillart/virtual-partner-bootcamp/Teams Developer/Day3/Exercise 07.md

 # Keep In Touch App Challenge Guide

-## Challenge 7: Integrating Teams and Logic App
+## Challenge 7: Integrating Teams and Logic Apps

+In this challenge, you will create a new Teams channel that will integrate with your Logic App.

 * Create a new Team in Micosoft Teams called **Professional Skills.**
 ![](images/build%20a%20team.png)